6 Best 18-Inch Chainsaws – Reviews, Top Picks & Guide 2023

 - Have a spare bar and extra chain oil on hand.
 You don’t want to trek back to the garage whenever something goes wrong.

 - For gas chainsaws, premixed fuel will save you a lot of time and ensure the fuel-to-oil ratio is always accurate.

 - You should have at least one spare chain on hand at all times, as well as a sharpening kit for the chain’s teeth.

-- If your chainsaw doesn’t come with a hard plastic carrying case, consider getting a bar scabbard for it.
-They’re priced fairly, and help protect the bar and chain during storage.
+- If your chainsaw doesn’t come with a hard plastic carrying case, consider getting a bar scabbard.
+They’re priced reasonably and protect the bar and chain during storage.

 The Husqvarna 450 took the top spot in our reviews.
 It seems like it was designed to shut up everybody who’s ever sneered that a chainsaw’s bar is “only 18 inches.”
 It runs so well, cuts so quickly, and feels so good to use that the only thing we could find to complain about was the customer support hotline.

 We were pleasantly surprised to find the Remington RM4618 in second place.
-We’ve had some issues with this model in the past, but Remington has clearly stepped up their quality control game.
-This is far and away the best 18-inch chainsaw for beginners: everything works wonderfully, from the blade to the auto-oiler to the anti-vibration technology.
+We’ve had some issues with this model in the past, but Remington has stepped up their quality-control game.
+This is far and away the best 18-inch chainsaw for beginners; everything works wonderfully, from the blade to the auto-oiler to the anti-vibration technology.

 The best 18-inch chainsaw for the money is the Echo CS400.
-It’s quick and easy to use and delivers a real bang for the buck.
-Spare parts might be hard to find but for the price, it’s well worth it.
+It’s quick, easy to use, and delivers a real bang for the buck.
+Spare parts might be hard to find, but for the price, it’s well worth it.